VallarasuS/Vallarasu.in/docs/_posts/2025-11-18-python-notes.md

 ## Conditional Statements

-- if else elseif
+- if elseif else
-- for
+- for in range
 - while
-- range
 - match case

 ## References